Apartments By Marriott Bonvoy: New Brand Concept

-Marriott has announced its expansion into apartment-style accommodations, with the launch of Apartments by Marriott Bonvoy.
+Marriott is expanding into apartment-style accommodations in a new way, with the launch of Apartments by Marriott Bonvoy.
 Marriott views this as seizing upon growing consumer interest among families and friends seeking more space for stays, propelled by the blending of work and leisure travel.

 Marriott already has the Marriott Executive Apartments concept, which is the company’s serviced-apartment brand in Asia, Europe, the Middle East, Africa, and Latin America.
 Marriott hopes that this new concept will enhance portfolio growth globally, and bring the serviced-apartment concept to Marriott guests in the United States and Canada.

-While details are fairly limited as of now, here’s what we do know about the Apartments by Marriott Bonvoy concept:
+Here’s what we know about the Apartments by Marriott Bonvoy concept:

 Stephanie Linnartz, President of Marriott, describes this concept as follows: